vchan2/vchan2.github.io/2021APCalculusBC.md

  * Friday, Nov.
 26: Introduction to integration; Unit 2 assignment due; Unit 3 assignment will be handed out for those not currently in AP Calculus AB.
  * Friday, Dec.
 3: More on integration (FTC I and II), antiderivatives
  * Friday, Dec.
 10: Integration: substitution rule
+ * Friday, Dec.
+17: Integration: long division and completing the square
+ * Friday, Jan.
+14: Integration: review of substitution, long division, and completing the square

 <!--
   * Week of May 24